SamC42/JTAG_VOIP/README.md

 a journal of my thought process and progress located at log/journal.txt.
 I documented the Attempts below and added results of each test.

+A more detailed description is available in log/GrandstreamVoIPGXP1610Research.pdf

 ## Attempts: ##

 ### Direct Connection Hardware Intrusion   ###